 We are constantly playing Chinese music at home and in the car, and the kids have fun singing and dancing!
 I have also learned how to sing Chinese songs, and I now always sing two Chinese songs at bedtime.
 The 2 CDs that I think are the best for beginners are:

-- I think the 咔哒故事 app is perfect for beginners because the narrators speak slowly and clearly.
+- I think the 咔哒故事 app is helpful for beginners because the narrators speak slowly and clearly.
 Although I cannot read the Chinese text in the app, you can choose books based on pictures.
-Since we try to minimize screen time, I turn my iPad or phone over so that the kids are focused on listening to the story.
+Since we try to minimize screen time for health reasons, I turn my iPad or phone over so that the kids are focused on listening to the story.

 - XimalayaFM is a Chinese radio station with hundreds of narrated Chinese stories.
 This program is also entirely in Chinese, but I only need to copy/paste book titles in the search bar to find the desired story.

-- Lastly, look for Chinese books that come with audio CDs.
+- Look for Chinese books that come with audio CDs.
 This link has some of our favorite Chinese audiobooks.

 Chinese videos can also be helpful for adults to pick up new vocabulary.
 Since I spend too much time looking at a computer all day for work, I try to avoid additional screentime.
 However, educational YouTube channels may be helpful for those who are looking for more Chinese language exposure.
 In particular, my daughter and I enjoy the Chinese cooking shows 甜悦Tinrry and 曼食慢语 Amanda Taste.

-10. Learn how to write (eg, copy) Chinese characters
+10. Learn how to write or copy Chinese characters

 This step is optional if you have limited time and resources to learn.
-However, if you can, I recommend learning the basic strokes, stroke order, and placement in the standard writing grid.
-Although I have no time to learn how to write Chinese by memory, knowing stroke order allows me to copy Chinese characters and therefore write notes to my kids.
-In addition, if I am unsure of a character’s definition and don’t know the pinyin, having basic writing knowledge gives me another way to look up Chinese words on a dictionary app.
-Skritter and Chinese Writer are popular apps for learning Chinese writing.
+However, if you can, I recommend learning basic Chinese strokes, stroke order, and placement in the standard writing grid.
+Although I cannot write many Chinese characters by memory, I can copy Chinese characters and write personal notes to my kids.
+In addition, if I am unsure of a character’s definition and don’t know the pinyin, having basic writing knowledge gives me another way to look up Chinese words on a dictionary app, such as Pleco, Google Translate, and Written Chinese apps.
+If you are interested in learning how to write Chinese, Skritter and Chinese Writer are popular teaching apps.

 11. Make up Chinese stories for your children